diegogub/jdec/README.md

 # Jdec

-Flexible json parser and helper function to marshal/unmarshal json into objects.
+Flexible json parser and helper to marshal/unmarshal json into objects.

 * Support to all common types
 * Date Date iso 8601 support.